Moving Forward. Faster.

 Bus Priority Projects

-This Montgomery County Department of Transportation program provides for the planning, design and construction of improvements to bus service.
+This Montgomery County Department of Transportation (MCDOT) program provides for the planning, design and construction of improvements to bus service.
 The Bus Priority Project includes multiple projects that improve local bus timing, ease of access and safety such as marked dedicated bus lanes; queue jumps; passenger boarding and lighting improvements; implementation of transit signal priority; enhanced bus stops; and other similar improvements that will increase reliability and result in faster buses throughout Montgomery County.

 These improvements will advance the transit network as specified by master plans.
 Potential improvements may also be identified through other planning and transit operations studies or requested by community members.